menno4000/DiscGenius/README.md

 ## Setup

+### Build with Docker

+1. create env file `.env.prod` as per example with new passwords for admin and root
+2. start the server using `docker-compose -f ./docker-compose.yml --env-file ./.env.prod up --build --detach`

+### Build manually

 You will need python3 and pip.
 After that you can start the application with running the script ```./run_api.sh```.
 For audio file conversion you will need 'ffmpeg' (which is already included in the repo, ```https://ffmpeg.org/```) and 'LAME' which can be downloaded here ```http://lame.sourceforge.net/```.